 It’s time to rethink the employee engagement issue.
-The change we need to make is to redefine engagement beyond an annual HR measure to a continuous, holistic part of an entire business strategy.
-Here are a couple things we all know:
+The change we need to make is to redefine engagement beyond an annual HR measure to focus on continuous feedback: a holistic part of an entire business strategy.
+Here’s what we know:

 - Employee engagement is critical to performance, however, most employees today are not engaged

 But first thing’s first: what’s the problem with employee engagement surveys?